What is Mitzvah Day? When is it held?

 Mitzvah Day is often mentioned as a favorite memory for our Religious School kids in both their Bar/Bat Mitzvah and Confirmation comments.

 Never underestimate the power of a doing a Mitzvah!
 Mitzvah Day starts at 8:45am and ends around noon on Sunday.
-The blood drive extends through 2 PM.

 Is Mitzvah Day held rain or shine?